 Then, using the 'Filter' feature located in the top right corner of the screen, ensure 'Scheduled Transactions' is checked, then click 'OK'.

-And, all the impending bills and/or income will pop-up - this way you don't have to comb through bills etc. - you'll have one simple picture of all financial obligations in your future making budgeting easy and stress less.
+And, all the impending bills and/or expected income will pop-up - this way you don't have to comb through bills etc. - you'll have one simple picture of all financial obligations in your future making budgeting easy and stress less.
 Of course, this only includes bills with a due date and wouldn’t include incidentals - groceries, clothing, or anything else that isn't a bill.

 As an additional reminder, categories, in the budget screen, with impending bills will turn yellow, indicating there is something in that category to be paid within the current month.
 While also incredibly helpful and a good visual tool, this isn't as useful for those who need to budget in increments smaller than one month.